Kentucky program

 Comparison preview

-KHC Mortgage Revenue Bond (MRB)
+Kentucky Housing Corporation (KHC) Mortgage Revenue Bond (MRB) program

 First-time buyer: Varies